 Don't trip ...
 SAA cuts back routes in turnaround drive

-South African Airways is cutting back the number of its local flights while also reducing trips to major African countries.
+South African Airways is cutting back the number of its local flights‚ while also reducing trips to major African countries from Johannesburg.

 The troubled state-owned airline announced its new adjusted schedule‚ which will be effective from October 29‚ on Wednesday and said that it was part of the company’s turnaround plan.